Why you should join us

 Most of our callouts involve looking for vulnerable missing persons in both rural and urban areas primarily within the County of Essex but on occasion providing support to teams in adjacent areas.
 A number of those searches may occur during the night and in inclement weather.
 This requires members to have a reasonable endurance and to feel comfortable in the great outdoors even at night and during periods of bad weather.
 Searching can be very rewarding but may also be very draining, both physically and emotionally.
 You should be aware that there will be times when you may find a missing person in distressing circumstances.

-Members are also asked to participate in non-search activities such as fund raising, equipment maintenance, organization, training, giving talks to groups, social meetings and other special events.
-The unit has to maintain its equipment, organise its own administration and continually update and improve its abilities, knowledge and techniques.
+Whilst we do have a support team, operational members are also asked to participate in non-search activities such as fund raising, equipment maintenance, organization, training, giving talks to groups, social meetings and other special events.
 Not everyone has to be involved in everything, but everyone is expected to be involved in something.

 Essex SAR provides all training required.
 All new team members are required to complete a training programme covering search techniques, search theory, first aid, navigation, health and safety, missing person behaviour, scenes of crime, and personal preparedness, culminating in an assessed basic search techniques course, before they can become operational.
 Thereafter, all members are required to maintain their training levels throughout their membership, and we operate a programme of ongoing re-assessment.
 Full exercises are held monthly, sometimes at night and these are supplemented by regular evening training sessions.